 Duchess learnt about the education, training and global health programmes & view demonstrations in essential clinical skills and safe surgical techniques at RCOG.

-The Duchess joined a discussion at the RCOG about the ways in which the stigma around women’s health, in particular maternal mental health, can be challenged.
+The Duchess joined a discussion at the RCOG about the ways in which the stigma around women’s health, in particular, maternal mental health, can be challenged.

 The Duchess also saw how the College’s workshops and continued training support trainee doctors to develop safe surgical techniques and essential clinical skills in obstetrics and gynaecology.

-Kate learned more about the work carried out by the RCOG’s Centre for Women’s Global Health, which supports communities across the world with women’s maternal and gynaecological health, and aims to reduce maternal and newborn fatalities.
+Catherine learned more about the work carried out by the RCOG’s Centre for Women’s Global Health, which supports communities across the world with women’s maternal and gynaecological health, and aims to reduce maternal and newborn fatalities.